it-at-m/refarch-templates/docs/organize.md

 uses a [Labeler Action](https://github.com/actions/labeler) with custom configuration in `.github/labeler.yml`.

-Labeling depends on the branch prefix and your branch name.
+Labeling depends on the branch prefix or your branch name.
 For example, the following line:

 ```yml